RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 This pattern can be achieved for any Terraform remote backend and will allow the executor to use the same Terraform templates to create multiple instances of the resources declared in the Terraform template.
-*Note* It is important to treat Terraform state files as sensitive data (passwords, tokens).
+*Note* it is important to treat Terraform state files as sensitive data (passwords, tokens).
 See this [Terraform page](https://www.terraform.io/docs/language/state/sensitive-data.html?_ga=2.252783049.1925722553.1613943599-1447805869.1611735730#recommendations) for more information.

 ## Creating the Service Principle